rokmc756/VMware-Postgres/README.md

 * Baremetal
 * RHEL/CentOS/Rocky Linux 7.x, 8.x, 9.x
 ## Prerequisite
-* acOS or Fedora/CentOS/RHEL should have installed ansible as ansible host.
+* MacOS or Fedora/CentOS/RHEL should have installed ansible as ansible host.
 * Supported OS for ansible target host should be prepared with package repository configured such as yum, dnf and apt
 ## Prepare ansible host to run vmware-postgres ansible playbook
 * MacOS